Vermilculture System

 Vermicast is easily transported.
 It can be bagged, or shipped in bulk

-The small quantity of leachate produced is a valuable nutrient source.
+The leachate produced is a valuable nutrient source.

 Worm Tea is a valuable all natural pesticide/fertilizer.